vladcc/object-oriented-c/README.txt

 - No polymorphism in multiple inheritance; only a pointer to the derived class points to a valid object
 - Restricted polymorphism in diamond inheritance; only pointers to the base class and the derived class point to valid objects
-- Hackery required to do multiple and diamond inheritance
+- (even more)Hackery required to do multiple and diamond inheritance

 A word on encapsulation: no encapsulation is used.
 Every member/function pointer is public.
 It is left to the programmer to follow good practice.
 You can encapsulate, for examples, if you wrap all private members in a